brodeurlv/fastnfitness/README.md

 Graphics will show your progress and your body evolution.

-Don't leave the app to get your music; a music player is integrated into the app!
+Don't leave the app to get your music : a music player is integrated into the app!

 ## Development